-Stay away from tourist traps such as Haight.
+Stay away from tourist traps such as Haight-Ashbury.
 This street was a hot spot in the 1960s, but now, thanks to its popularity, it’s a place where only the rich can afford to drop big bucks.
 Make your way to Union Square instead, where street performers make shopping even more fun.
 You can also snag some great discounts there.
-The DSW Designer Shoe Warehouse, where the locals shop, has a plethora of footwear at amazing prices.
-Alternatively, visit Marmalade, where most items are reasonably priced.
+The DSW Designer Shoe Warehouse, where the locals shop, has a plethora of designer footwear and handbags at amazing prices.

 8. Don't be afraid to go your own way

 Once full of fisherfolk, the quaint Sausalito is now a bustling tourist haven, full of fish ‘n’ chip shops and souvenirs.
 It's worth a visit, but for something more authentic and less crowded outside the city, head to Tiburon.
 In Marin County, it offers equally lovely photo ops, affordable boutiques and all the major high street chains.
 And if you want the best views in the Bay area, hop on the ferry from Tiburon to Angel Island.
-It costs US$15 per adult and only takes five minutes – it's worth it for the photos.
+It costs US$15 (S$21) per adult and only takes five minutes – it's worth it for the photos.

 9. Don't pay for a guided tour

-Why pay for a guided tour of the city?
+Why pay for a guided tour around San Francisco?
 City Guides, a San Francisco-based non-profit, has more than 200 trained volunteers who lead free tours covering the historic and architectural sites around the city.
-From tours of Golden Gate Park and the secrets of Victorian San Francisco to a walk around Nob Hill, there's something for everyone.
-Tours adhere to the latest guidelines from the San Francisco Department of Public Health too, so that should give you peace of mind.
+From tours of Golden Gate Bridge and the secrets of Victorian San Francisco to a walk around Nob Hill, there's something for everyone.
+Tours adhered to the latest guidelines from the San Francisco Department of Public Health too, so that should give you peace of mind.

-On the other hand, movie buffs will love the Alfred Hitchcock’s San Francisco tour (groups of eight or more have to sign up for private tours), which puts them in the clubs, stores, hotels and other places that were part of his movies.
-For green-fingered flower fans, there’s the San Francisco Botanical Gardens tour, though pre-registration is required.
+On the other hand, movie buffs will love Alfred Hitchcock’s San Francisco tour (groups of eight or more have to sign up for private tours), which puts them in the clubs, stores, hotels and other places that were part of his movies.
+For green-fingered flower fans, there’s the San Francisco Botanical Gardens tour, though pre-registrations is required.

 10. Don't miss out on some wine time